voooop/dreambotSimpleItemMixer/README.md

 # dreambotSimpleItemMixer
-script simply mixing two items from invetory and puts it in bank (for dreambot
+Script simply mixing two items from invetory and puts it in bank (for dreambot).